aetheric-oss/svc-telemetry/server/README.md

 ## Overview

-This module is responsible for aggregating ADS-B messages from numerous external senders and rebroadcasting a stream (without duplicates) to authenticated listeners, including some within the Arrow network.
+This module is responsible for aggregating ADS-B messages from numerous external senders and rebroadcasting a stream (without duplicates) to authenticated listeners, including some within the Aetheric network.